The Washington trial court system consists of Superior Courts, District Courts, Municipal Courts, Traffic Violations Bureaus, and Toll Courts.

 Washington District CourtsDistrict Courts have limited jurisdiction over certain types of civil, criminal and traffic cases.

 The criminal jurisdiction of a District Court includes misdemeanor criminal cases, gross misdemeanor criminal cases, preliminary hearings for all criminal cases, and traffic infractions.
 District Courts may also have jurisdiction over city ordinance violations under an "interlocal agreement" with a city that does not operate its own Municipal Court.
+These agreements may provide for a Municipal Court department in the District Court, or for municipal cases to be filed directly into District Court.

 The civil jurisdiction of a District Court includes cases with amounts in dispute of less than $75,000, exclusive of interest, costs and fees.
 Civil cases heard by District Court include, but are not limited to: contract cases that seek the recovery of money, damages to a person, damages to personal property, damages to real property if no issues about title or possession are in dispute, actions for a penalty, and personal property fraud cases.
 Some civil cases may be transferred to Superior Court if necessary to assert jurisdiction over a third party or if a claim exceeds the limits on District Court jurisdiction.